Gill Sans: Gill Kayo

-In 1936, Gill and Monotype released an extremely bold sans-serif named Gill Kayo (from KO, or knockout, implying its aggressive build).
-This has often been branded as Gill Sans Ultra Bold, though in practice many letters vary considerably from Gill Sans.
+In 1936, Gill and Monotype released Gill Kayo, an extremely bold sans-serif that took its name from "KO", or knockout, implying its aggressive build.
+It has often been branded as Gill Sans Ultra Bold, even though many of its letters vary considerably from the original Gill Sans.
 Gill, who thought of the design as something of a joke, proposed naming it "Double Elefans".
 Harling reviewed it as "dismal" and sarcastically commented that "typographical historians of 2000AD (which isn't, after all, so very far away) will find this odd outburst in Mr Gill's career, and will spend much time in attempting to track down this sad psychological state of his during 1936."
-Forty years later he described it as "the most horrendous and blackguardly of these display exploitations".
-The design was begun in 1932; some of the first drawings may have been prepared by Gill's son-in-law Denis Tegetmeier.
-It made a return to popularity in the graphic design of the 1970s and 80s, when Letraset added a condensed weight.
+Forty years later, he described it as "the most horrendous and blackguardly of these display exploitations".
+Work on the font began in 1932; some of the first drawings may have been prepared by Gill's son-in-law Denis Tegetmeier.
+Gill Kayo made a return to popularity in graphic design during the 1970s and 1980s, when Letraset added a condensed weight.

-The boldest weights of Gill Sans, including Kayo, have been particularly criticised for design issues such as the eccentric design of the dots on the "i" and "j", and for their extreme boldness.
-(Gill Sans' standard weight is, as already noted, already quite bold by modern standards.)
+The boldest weights of Gill Sans, including Kayo, have been particularly criticised for design issues such as the eccentric design of the dots on the "i" and "j", and for their extreme boldness (Gill Sans' standard weight is, as already noted, already quite bold by modern standards).
 Gill argued in his Essay on Typography that the nineteenth-century tendency to make sans-serif typefaces attention-grabbingly bold was self-defeating, since the result was compromised legibility.
-In the closing paragraph he ruefully noted his contribution to the genre: There are now about as many different varieties of letters as there are different kinds of fools.
+In the closing paragraph, he ruefully noted his contribution to the genre: There are now about as many different varieties of letters as there are different kinds of fools.
 I myself am responsible for designing five different sorts of sans-serif letters – each one thicker and fatter than the last because each advertisement has to try and shout down its neighbours.